Introduction and Lore

 Tactics for the Living City Warband

-The Living City abilities are interesting in the way they clearly guide your strategy: You have the option to boost Attacks in the first battle round with Ambush, so you need to move up the board quickly, and try to decide the outcome of the battle before it gets going.
-Hunters of the Hidden Path also adds to your mobility, so you have to take advantage of that, either by making already fast fighters even faster to snatch objectives, or by moving heavy hitters close to enemy fighters you need to take down.
+The Living City abilities are interesting in the way they clearly guide your strategy.
+You have the option to boost Attacks in the first battle round with Ambush, so you need to move up the board quickly, and try to decide the outcome of the battle before it gets going.
+Hunters of the Hidden Path also adds to your mobility (+3″ on the next move action), so you have to take advantage of that, either by making already fast fighters even faster to snatch objectives, or by moving heavy hitters close to enemy fighters you need to take down.

 The other two unique abilities are tailored to staying alive after having made yourself vulnerable by running into combat with everything you had in the first battle round.
 Strike and Melt Away lets you attack and then move to a safer position, and Lifesurge lets you heal a friendly target, which is a good way of keeping that melee Leader you threw at the enemy in the first battle round survive to get another activation.

 In addition, the warband reaction, Dazzling Feint, provides a bonus disengage action after you are attacked, allowing to escape the second attack action from the same fighter or reposition yourself more strategically.

 A warband built around this strategy could be entirely melee-focused, with Wildwood Rangers and cheaper troops following your Ambush-casting Leader, while your other battlegroups consists of similarly swift melee fighters or a Hero, so you can strike at multiple fronts and then use your Quad abilities to survive in later battle rounds.

 Guerilla tactics like these can be great for ranged troops as well: Sisters of the Thorn can threaten a large part of a battlefield with a buff from Ambush, or you can send a squad of expendable Freeguild Crossbowmen up the battlefield using the same tactics for less range but even more attacks.